Camp Hill School District: Schools

 Camp Hill High School students may choose to attend Cumberland Perry Area Vocational and Technical School for training in the building trades, culinary arts and allied health services.

 Extracurriculars

 Camp Hill School District offers a wide variety of clubs, activities and an extensive sports program.
 Varsity and junior varsity athletic activities are under the Pennsylvania Interscholastic Athletic Association.
-The district participates in the Mid-Penn Conference, Tri-Valley League.
+The district participates in the Mid-Penn Conference and Tri-Valley League.